madcyph3r/AdvancedMaterialDrawer/README.md

 ### Usage
 See the example apk and the example code.
 It has 24 examples with explanations, how to use the library.
 It's really not difficult.
-But here is a small example, with one headItem
+But here is a small example, with one Head-Item.
+It looks like screenshot three, only in black color.

 ```java
 public class OneHeadItem extends MaterialNavigationDrawer {